 As healthcare professionals, occupational therapists are required to demonstrate high levels of compassion, patience, and empathy.
-Assisting a patient in performing skills they are otherwise unable to do requires patience, understanding, and an ability to coach the person to persist when faced with challenges.
+Assisting a patient in performing skills they are otherwise unable to do requires patience, understanding, and an ability to coach the child to persist when faced with challenges.
 Direct patient interaction requires excellent communication skills, and detailed medical documentation requires impeccable written skills.

 Both a Bachelor’s and Master’s degree are required to become an occupational therapist.
 How long it takes to become an occupational therapist will be dependent upon a specific school’s program, but completion of both degree programs takes between 5-7 years.

 Occupational therapists may have undergraduate majors in a variety of areas such as kinesiology, psychology, anthropology, biology, and sociology; however, specific program prerequisites must be completed to apply to graduate programs in occupational therapy.
 Typically, prerequisites may include kinesiology, anatomy, and physiology, but may vary by the university program.
 Following completion of a Bachelor’s program, an aspiring occupational therapist will apply to obtain their Master’s degree in occupational therapy.
 Occupational therapy coursework is diverse and includes anatomy, patient care, assistive technology, and exposure to a wide array of social and medical conditions.
 As part of your occupational therapy degree program, a student is required to complete approximately 24 weeks of fieldwork.
 This hands-on learning is done in a variety of settings, including nursing homes, schools, hospitals, and rehabilitation centers.
 Fieldwork is an integral part of occupational therapy education, ensuring that the aspiring therapist has completed the necessary training for their future career.